28 window types infographic

 6. Transom Window

-Transom windows came into being during the medieval ages, especially in the 1300s, when a space over a door can bring daylight in, while its height can provide some semblance of privacy.
+Transom windows originated in the 14th century, where they could bring daylight into a room while their height could provide some semblance of privacy.
 Traditionally, transom windows come in a standard rectangular shape, but most modern transom windows today are available in a wide range of shapes and sizes.
-They usually don’t open, but some window manufacturers can make transom windows that can be operated for additional ventilation.
+They usually don’t open, but some manufacturers can make transom windows that can be operated for additional ventilation.

 Fanlights or lunette/half-moon windows are a subdivision of transom windows, which are arched and decorative.